What is a Gantt Chart? Advantages, Disadvantages of Gantt Chart

-Interesting, even today when someone mentions project management, it is perceived as if he is talking about project planning and specifically about project timeline.
+Interesting, even today when someone mentions project management, it is perceived as if he is talking about project planning and specifically about project schedule or project timeline.
 I’d go further and say, by project plan, many stakeholders mean – Gantt Chart.
 By far the most popular and commonly used project timeline tool is Gantt chart.
 Hence let’s look at what is Gantt chart and why it is still so much popular.

 What Is a Gantt Chart?

 A Gantt chart is a visual presentation used in project management to show overview of timeline for project activities and their inter-dependence.
 Each project task or activity is represented with a bar chart clearly displaying start and end date.
 Thus the length of the bar shows the duration required for a task to complete.
 This way multiple tasks when displayed as bar charts, shows work breakdown structure on a timeline.
 Essentially Gantt chart shows when an activity starts, completes, how long it will take to complete an activities and also overall project, which is a project schedule.